bmuscede/Rex/README.md

 This is the metamodel for full analysis mode.
 ## Installation Details
 ### Prerequisties
-Rex is based on `Clang 5.0.0` and requires `CMake 3.0.0` or greater to run.
+Rex requires at least `Clang 5.0.0` and requires `CMake 3.0.0` or greater to run.
 Additionally, to build Rex, `Boost` libraries are required.
 For `Boost`, the computer building Rex requires `Boost` version `1.6` or greater.
+Additionally, other libraries are required that will be defined in their own section below.
 If you meet any of these prerequisites, feel free to skip their associated section below.

 #### Installing CMake
 First, CMake should be installed.
 On Linux, this is as simple as running: